At WWDC, Apple finally turned all its devices into one big platform

 For example, the Mac’s OS X Tiger update arrived in April 2005—and its successor, OS X Leopard, didn’t show up until October 2007.
 (It even got delayed because Apple needed to divert resources to a new product called the iPhone.)
 The next version, Snow Leopard, debuted in August 2009, followed by Lion in July 2011.

 In case you didn’t know, the Mac is now only one of Apple’s computing platforms.
 The iPhone, iPad, Apple Watch, and Apple TV all have their own operating systems.
-And over the past decade or so, Apple has updated all of these devices’ operating systems every year, previewing the new versions at its WWDC keynote and then releasing them in the fall.
-Even for a company with bountiful resources at its disposal, it’s an enormous amount of work to pull off all at once—and year afer year.
+And over the past decade or so, Apple has updated the operating systems of all of these devices every year, previewing the new versions at its WWDC keynote and then releasing them in the fall.
+Even for a company with bountiful resources at its disposal, it’s an enormous amount of work to pull off all at once—and year after year.

 As Apple has gotten all its operating-system ducks in a row, its platforms have felt more and more like a matched set.
-That’s never been more true than with the updates announced at Monday’s WWDC keynote, which were less about five standalone pieces of software than a single experience that spans all of them whenever possible.
+That’s never been more true than with the updates announced at Monday’s WWDC keynote, which were less about five stand-alone pieces of software than a single experience that spans them all whenever possible.

 Consider all these pieces of news:

-- Stage Manager, an all-new new interface for wrangling multiple apps and their overlapping windows, is coming to both MacOS Ventura and iPadOS 16.
+- Stage Manager, an all-new interface for wrangling multiple apps and their overlapping windows, is coming to both MacOS Ventura and iPadOS 16.

 - iOS’s new Lock Screen customizations clearly draw considerable inspiration from how watch faces work on the Apple Watch, and the interface for choosing them is remarkably similar.